ANLY580/lectures/4-ngrams/ngrams.md

 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "notes"}} -->
-If you don't have a data sparcity problem -- you don't have enough data.
+If you don't have a data sparcity problem -- you probably don't have enough data.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->